Bill Cosby sexual assault cases: Institutions sever ties

 In November 2014, colleges and universities with ties to Cosby began removing their affiliations with him.
-The University of Massachusetts Amherst, one of Cosby's alma maters, asked Cosby to step down as an honorary co-chairman of the university's fundraising campaign.
-The Berklee College of Music, which had previously awarded Cosby with an honorary degree, got rid of a scholarship that it offered in Cosby's name.
+The University of Massachusetts Amherst, one of Cosby's alma maters, asked him to resign as honorary co-chairman of the university's fundraising campaign.
+The Berklee College of Music, which had awarded Cosby an honorary degree, terminated a scholarship it offered in his name.
 High Point University in North Carolina also pulled Cosby from its advisory board, and Freed–Hardeman University rescinded its invitation for Cosby to appear at an annual dinner in December.

-On December 4, 2014, the United States Navy took the rare step of revoking Cosby's honorary title of chief petty officer, which he had received in 2011.
+On December 4, 2014, the United States Navy took the rare step of revoking Cosby's honorary title of chief petty officer, which he received in 2011.
 The Navy released a statement saying the "allegations against Mr. Cosby are very serious and are in conflict with the Navy's core values of honor, courage and commitment."

 In December 2014, amid pressure to cut long-term ties with Temple University, Cosby resigned from the board of trustees.

 On December 14, 2014, Spelman College indefinitely suspended its Camille Olivia Hanks Cosby Endowed Professorship, named after Cosby's wife.
 The college said it would restore the endowed professorship when its "original goals can again be met", but after Cosby's 2005 deposition became public in July 2015, Spelman discontinued the professorship entirely.

 By the end of 2014, Creative Artists Agency dropped Cosby as a client, leaving him without a Hollywood agent.

-On July 7, 2015, Walt Disney World removed a statue of Bill Cosby that had been featured as part of the Hollywood Studios park's "Academy of Television Arts and Sciences Hall of Fame Plaza".
+On July 7, 2015, Walt Disney World removed a statue of Bill Cosby that was featured in the Hollywood Studios park's "Academy of Television Arts and Sciences Hall of Fame Plaza".

 In mid-July 2015, after enormous public pressure to remove art work owned by Cosby, the Smithsonian's National Museum of African Art decided to post a disclaimer reminding visitors that an exhibition featuring Cosby's art collection is about the artists, not a tribute to the embattled comedian.
-The critically panned show, which had been planned since 2012 and partly underwritten by $716,000 in tax-deductible donations to the museum by Bill and Camille Cosby (who sits on the NMAA's board), is titled "Conversations" and includes 62 works lent by the couple.
+The critically panned show, which was planned since 2012 and partly underwritten by $716,000 in tax-deductible donations to the museum by Bill and Camille Cosby (who sits on the NMAA's board), is titled "Conversations" and includes 62 works lent by the couple.
 It ran until January 24, 2016.